zakariamaaraki/RemoteCodeCompiler/README.md

 ![Alt text](./compiler.png?raw=true "Compiler")

-you have four controllers one for Java, one for C, one for C ++ and another for Python.
+You have four controllers one for Java, one for C, one for C ++ and another for Python.
 The call to these controllers is done through POST requests to the following urls :

 - localhost:8080/compiler/**java**
 - localhost:8080/compiler/**c**